Best pedigree software 2026: 10 clinical and research tools, ranked honestly

 • You are doing statistical genetics research on kinship and coefficients: QuickPed.

-• You need Phenopackets v2 support for collaborative research: PedigreeTool (Stanford).
+• You need Phenopackets v2 support for collaborative research: PedigreeTool (Stanford), or Evagene's Phenopackets v2 export.

 Frequently asked questions